alphagov/smart-answers/doc/smart-answers/flow-definition.md

 # => #<SmartAnswer::State current_node=:third_node, path=[:first_node, :second_node], responses=["first-response", "second-response"], response=nil, error=nil>
 ```

-> Note that some of the application code (e.g. illegal multiple choice response) erroneously sets the error key to the validation error message *string*.
+> Note that some of the application code (e.g. illegal radio response) erroneously sets the error key to the validation error message *string*.
 Since this string is not the *key* to an error message, the default error message is displayed.

 #### In-question blocks